Qubits01/patch_xiso/README.md

 In Detail, it has the following features:
 * Does not rely on external tools or packages
-* Checks for overdump/underdump of the iso and trims/pads the file accordingly (new feature)
+* Checks for overdump/underdump of the iso and trims/pads the file accordingly
 * Fills the L0 Video padding with zeros (done by abgx360 at Starshadow's script)
 * Overwrites the stealth sectors with zeros (done by ppf patchfile at Starshadow's script)